-Books I and II covered fields of knowledge once considered the purview of the painter: the principles of perspective and geometry.
-Book III documents the zenith of the Roman Empire with magnificent woodcuts of palaces, temples, baths, and other structures; Book IV offers rules for the design of architectural elements based on the structures presented in Book III.
-Also in Book IV, Serlio introduced the Composite order as an addition to the Corinthian, Doric, Ionic, and Tuscan orders examined by Vitruvius.
+Books I and II of the Architettura covered fields of knowledge once considered the purview of the painter: the principles of perspective and geometry.
+Book IV offers rules for the design of architectural elements based on the structures presented in Book III.
+Also in Book IV, Serlio introduced the Composite order as an addition to the Corinthian, Doric, Ionic and Tuscan orders examined by Vitruvius.
 Using a dozen temple designs of his own, in Book V Serlio illustrated the orders.
 The unpublished Book VI depicts home designs encompassing everything from palaces to the humble dwellings of peasants.
 Book VII discusses a number of design dilemmas overlooked by previous architectural theorists.